From 2005 to present there has been a demonstration area for the rally cars at the top of the hill

 An exclusive garden party in the heart of the action, perfect for small groups and informal entertaining.

 Tucked away in the private gardens of Goodwood House, Library Lawn Garden Party offers a relaxed yet refined experience of Festival of Speed.
-This oasis is only steps from the action, yet the lively garden party atmosphere, great service, grandstand access and the full-throttle thrills of the festival come together to make for a fun and unforgettable day entertaining guests or sharing with friends and family.
+This oasis is only steps from the exhilarating action, and with grandstand access and full-throttle thrills, you will be in for a truly unforgettable day entertaining guests or sharing with friends and family.

 Whilst our Events Team make every effort to ensure a smooth experience for guests using a wheelchair at the event, due to the uneven grounds, wheelchair access in the Library Lawn Garden Party is extremely restricted.
 We kindly ask those with accessibility requirements to get in touch with our friendly Hospitality Team on +44 (0)1243 755054, who will be able to assist with recommending the right hospitality enclosures to suit your needs.